Get a free, no obligation personal loan quote with rates as low as 6.99%

 Filing your taxes can be an unpleasant experience.
 It’s not uncommon for stress to accompany the filing of a tax return, especially one that’s complex.
 Navigating the endless rules in the tax code can be a daunting and time-consuming task.
 There’s also the stress associated with filing on time, paying taxes owed, and of course, the most dreaded one of all: the audit.

 But does an audit warrant that kind of anxiety?
-Or do people overreact in the face of an impending Canada Revenue Agency (CRA) audit, believing it to be more terrible than it really is?
+Or do people overreact in the face of an impending Canada Revenue Agency (CRA) audit, believing it to be more terrible than it is?

-When the CRA initiates an audit on your taxes, it means they want to verify that the claims you’ve made on your tax returns are accurate and in accordance with the tax code.
 An audit typically entails providing proof of income and expenses in the form of receipts, bank statements, accounting records, and other documentation.
 An auditor examines all of these documents and then presents their findings to the CRA.

 It’s important to note that the CRA isn’t only targeting taxpayers who are engaging in tax evasion – they want to help fix innocent mistakes people make on their tax returns.
-In some cases, the audit may reveal a person overpaid their taxes and is entitled to a refund.
-The CRA’s goal with tax audits is to maintain the integrity and fairness of the Canadian tax code, ensuring individuals pay what they owe, no more and no less.
+In some cases, the audit may reveal a person overpaid their taxes and is entitled to a refund

 Who Gets Audited By The CRA?